Estimated Project Value: €1.3 billion

 Expected results (selection):

-Out of twenty projects supported, five have been completed, three are being implemented, one is tendering for works to start construction, while eleven are at various stages of preparation.
+Out of twenty-eight projects supported, five have been completed, three are being implemented, two are tendering for works to start construction and ten are at various stages of preparation.
 In addition, Kosovo has benefited from regional projects and initiatives funded by the WBIF, such as the Regional Energy Efficiency Programme for the Western Balkans (REEP and REEP Plus) and the Western Balkan Enterprise Development and Innovation Facility (EDIF).

 For more details on the current status of the WBIF operations in Kosovo, please visit our Projects page.